numalariamodeling/faculty-enrich-2022-examples/README.md

   copy!)
     - Adjust coverage levels in `ModBuilder` to select/unselect interventions to include or change number of simulations to run (optional)
-- Add an individual-level event reporter.
+- If not already there, enable or modify the individual-level event reporter as shown below.
 This example assumes there is case management for malaria in the simulation.
   ```py
   cb.update_params({
     'Report_Event_Recorder': 1,  # Enable generation of ReportEventRecorder.csv